scaleoutsean/longhorny/README.md

 Currently Longhorny is not opinionated on **volume ownership**, to make experimentation easy and possible out-of-box.
 Since the administrator can't control account IDs, it's expected that each site will have a different account ID.
 But, what happens if we have multiple application clusters and need to use replicate volumes that belong to multiple accounts?
 That's common and Longhorny doesn't prevent you from doing that: if you tell it to pair volumes SRC/10 and DST/20, it'll do it.
 Or if you tell it to prime SRC Vol ID 100 that belongs to account SRC/1 for a destination account ID 7 and another from SRC/2 for DST/8, it will do that too.
 Then you'll have paired volumes owned by multiple tenants.
 So far, so good.
 But when you reverse replication or take a "site" snapshot, all paired volumes will be impacted as Longhorny doesn't distinguish between accounts, volume naming patterns.
 It could, but it's a slippery slope for a script of this scope, considering the risk of having some workloads on site A, others on site B, and failover done based on several criteria (if account ID = 7 and volume name like "pvc-").
 It can be done, of course, but I'd like to see at least 1-2 other contributors so that I'm not the only person who writes and tests such workflows.
 So at that point Longhorny can't help you perform account scoped actions: you'd have to improve it to be able to do that, or perform such actions outside of Longhorny.

+If you have one or more Kubernetes clusters connected to one SolidFire cluster, check out [Kubefire](https://github.com/scaleoutsean/kubefire).
+Kubefire aims to provide *granular* failover for Trident PVCs owned by specific SolidFire storage accounts, so it takes cares of learning Kubernetes/Trident configuration (PVCs, PVs) and it automatically pairs and unpairs replication relationships for SolidFire volumes based on that information.
+Kubefire assumes you know what you're doing and can't work without inputs from Kubernetes configuration.
+Longhorny is more careful and isn't aware of iSCSI clients (in terms of clustering and such).

 ## Production use

 Apart from `--list` and other "no modifications" actions, I wouldn't just download Longhorny and use it in a production environment.
 But that doesn't mean it couldn't be used without issues.
 I'd recommend the following as a path to production use: